squinkylabs/SquinkyVCV/docs/sfz-player.md

 [How does it work](./sfz-player-how-does-it-work.md)

-More on obtaining good SFZ files [TBD]
+More on obtaining good SFZ files [here](./sfz-player-obtain-instruments.md)

 More about SFZ compatibility, and what opcode are implemented, [here](./sfz-player-compatibility.md)